Eclair (company)

 Eclair, formerly Laboratoires Éclair, began as a film production, film laboratory, and movie camera manufacturing company established in Épinay-sur-Seine, France by Charles Jourjon in 1907.

-What remains of the business is a unit of Group :fr:Ymagis, offering creative and distribution services for the motion pictures industries across Europe and North America such as editing, color grading, restoration, digital and theatrical delivery, and versioning.
+What remains of the business is a unit of Group Ymagis, offering creative and distribution services for the motion picture industries across Europe and North America such as editing, color grading, restoration, digital and theatrical delivery, and versioning.
 The company is currently made up of two entities: Eclair Cinema and Eclair Media.